+It’s pretty hard to find ethical maternity clothes that are actually sexy, but Tiffany Rose Maternity has seemingly done the impossible!
 This ethical fashion label is best known for their maternity evening wear and wedding gowns.
 However they also offer a wide range of more casual dresses to suit any occasion, from the office to a picnic in the park.

 My pick: I love so much about this dress: the sapphire hue, the lace, and the fact that if you look at it full-on frontally, it barely looks like you’re pregnant, right?